 The wooden and polished frame of the classical guitar exudes simple elegance.
 These guitars are similar to flamenco guitars, and when a person gets a classical guitar, he/she do not find any cutaway, fretboard markers, or strap buttons which are common in steel string guitars.
 The inner bracing and top thickness are also different between nylon string and steel string guitars.
 The top part or portion of nylon string guitars is compact with a small framework and flexible inner braces.
 The steel-string guitars have thick tops with larger and hard braces.
 But both the guitars and solidly built to hold the strings at the pitch and have that flexibility to vibrate when the strings are played or plucked.

-The treble strings in classical and flamenco music are made mostly from nylon, carbon fibre, or titanium which is a variation of nylon.
+The treble strings in classical and flamenco music are made mostly from nylon, carbon fiber, or titanium which is a variation of nylon.
 The bass strings have stranded nylon cores are wound with copper wire with either silver or gold plating.
 The various coatings each produce a distinctive string sound.
 The softer materials used produce a mellow sound whereas hard material gives a brighter sound.
 The silver strings give a very full and clear sound.

 A nylon string guitar is known to produce a balanced, soothing and rich sound which is soothing to the ears.
-The nylon strings are not as loud or strong as other types of strings, but still, the guitar can be played to a small audience or for practising.
+The nylon strings are not as loud or as strong as other types of strings, but still, the guitar can be played to a small audience or for practicing.
 The classical guitars are also economical and inexpensive when compared with acoustic or electric guitars

 The various Basses and Treble of classical guitars